w111liang222/lidar-slam-detection/README.md

 - [rosbag proxy](tools/rosbag_proxy/README.md): a tool which send the ros topic data to LSD.
 - [pickle to rosbag](tools/pkl_to_rosbag/README.md): a convenient tool to convert the pickle files which are recorded by LSD to rosbag.

+## Embedded Platform

+The LSD is tested on Xavier-NX, Xavier-AGX and Orin with JetPack5.0.2, [Installation](docs/nvidia/README.md)

 # License